 Before any open burning is done, a permit must be obtained from the local fire chief or his/her designee on a form prescribed by the State Fire Marshal.
-Fire chiefs may contact Sharon at (402) 471-2027 to obtain a pad of Open Burn Permits.
+Fire chiefs may contact our office at (402) 471-2027 to obtain a pad of Open Burn Permits.

 Structure Burn Permit

 State Statute 28-506 allows for “structures as condemned by law, structures no longer having any value for habitation or business or no longer serving any useful value in the area in which situated, and any other combustible material that will serve to be used for test fires to educate and train members of organized fire departments and promote fire safety anywhere in Nebraska” to be destroyed by burning.

 “Before the structure may be destroyed by fire for training and educational purposes” a permit must be obtained from the State Fire Marshal.
 The local fire chief must complete the first page of the permit.
 The second page requires the owner to give permission for the burn and their signature be notarized.
 The permit may be downloaded from this site or by contacting the Main Office at (402) 471-2027.